 - Customers who don’t want to complain may go without saying anything: You’ll need to contact these clients to hear and address their problems actively.

 Your consumers likely have a complicated mix of motives and actions, but knowing various persona types will help you react effectively.

-An immediate reaction becomes essential when dealing with dissatisfied clients.
+An immediate reaction becomes essential when dealing with unhappy customers.
 It is preferable to handle complaints as quickly as possible.